mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

 * Open `01-Ins_Webpack-Example/dist` in your IDE and explain the following:

-  * 🔑 The `dist` directory contains all the files Webpack outputs.
-For mow, that is the `main.js` file.
+  * 🔑 The `dist` directory contains all the files that Webpack outputs.
+For now, that is the just the `main.js` file.

   * We also  put our `index.html` and `styles.css` file manually in this directory.
-Later, we will use Webpack to output all these files as well.
+Later, we will use Webpack to output these files as well.

 * Open `01-Ins_Webpack-Example/dist/index.html` in your IDE and explain the following: